 AAPG 3 does not require the external auditors to consider whether the Directors’ Statement on Risk Management and Internal Control covers all risks and controls, or to form an opinion on the adequacy and effectiveness of the Group’s risk management and internal control system including the assessment and opinion by the Board of Directors and management thereon.
 The auditors are also not required to consider whether the processes described to deal with material internal control aspects of any significant problems disclosed in the annual report will, in fact, remedy the problems.

 REVIEW BY THE BOARD

-The Board is of the view that the Group’s risk management and internal control system for the year under review and as at the date of this statement is adequate and effective to safeguard the stockholders’ investment and the Group’s asset.
+The Board is of the view that the Group’s risk management and internal control system for the year under review and as at the date of this statement is sound and sufficient to safeguard the stockholders’ investment as well as the Group’s assets.
 The Board recognises that the development of internal control system is an ongoing process and will continue to take appropriate action to further enhance the Group’s system of internal control.

 As recommended by the Statement on Risk Management and Internal Control-Guidelines for Directors of Listed Issuers, the Board has received assurances in writing from Executive Chairman, Group Managing Directors and Group Chief Financial Officer that the Group’s risk management and internal control system has been operating adequately and effectively, in all material aspects, during the financial year under review and up to the date of this Statement.

 This statement is issued in accordance with a resolution of the Directors dated 9 April 2019.